 OLED displays also offer better contrast ratio, truer colors, improved viewing angles, better power efficiency to maximize battery life, and a faster response time than an LCD for faster refresh rates.
 On the downside, OLED displays don't have the lifespan of an LCD display and they're more prone to water damage, two issues Apple will need to overcome.
 Apple already uses OLED displays in the Apple Watch.

 There are two separate rumors on the size of the panels Apple will be using.
 One suggests Samsung is supplying Apple with 5.5-inch OLED panels, while another says Apple is seeking a 5.8-inch OLED display to be used in one of the iPhone 8 models.
 We'll need to wait for additional information on the size of the display to glean concrete details about how the panel will be used in the iPhone, but we've heard several possibilities.

-Sensors like Touch ID and the front-facing camera would somehow be embedded in the display, invisible to the naked eye, meaning there's not going to be a home button.
+Sensors like Touch ID and the front-facing camera would somehow be embedded in the display, invisible to the naked eye, and there will be no iconic Home button on the device.
 Apple has been working on developing touch and display driver (TDDI) chips since 2015, so it's definitely possible that the iPhone 8 will have no Home button, and Apple has also patented a method for embedding Touch ID and an ambient light sensor in the display.

 In this scenario, it's not clear if Apple will shrink down the iPhone to the size of the display or expand the display to match the existing iPhone sizes.